A History of Africa

 The second period of Persian rule was much shorter than the first, because time was running out for the Persian Empire.
 Only ten years after the reconquest, Egypt fell to Alexander the Great.
 Ancient Egyptian civilization lingered on through the Greek and into the Roman era, but Egypt would be a pawn, under foreign rulers, for the next 2,300 years.

 Alexandria was probably Alexander's biggest success.
 On his march to India and back, he founded several cities named Alexandria, but most of them failed after a few years, because they were not founded on trade routes or near valuable resources.
-In times past the Alexandria in Egypt probably would have withered away, too, because no Egyptian city had ever been built on the Nile Delta's western corner.
-The trading partners of ancient Egypt were located either to the north (Crete and Greece), or to the east (Asia), so a westward-facing port like Alexandria offered no advantages.
-When Alexander arrived on the site, only a fishing village named Rakote was there.
-However, new nations were growing to the west of Egypt: Carthage, rich Greek city-states like Syracuse, and the Roman Republic.
+In the time of the pharaohs, the Alexandria in Egypt probably would have withered away, too, because no Egyptian city had ever been built on the Nile Delta's western corner.
+The trading partners of ancient Egypt were located either to the north (Crete and Greece), or to the east (Asia).
+When Alexander arrived on the site for his city, only a fishing village named Rakote was there.
+However, rich cities were growing to the west of Egypt: Carthage, Syracuse, and Rome.
 In Alexander's day their influence was beginning to be felt, guaranteeing that a port convenient for westbound traffic would prosper.

 Legends spring up around larger-than-life characters, and objects that cannot be associated with anyone else may be linked to such a person.
 Both of those things happened to Alexander.
 A few years later, a story called "The Romance of Alexander" started circulating, which claimed that Nectanebo II fled to Macedonia instead of Nubia, and he disguised himself as an Egyptian magician.
 While in Macedonia, Nectanebo had an affair with King Philip's wife, Olympias, and thus was he the real father of Alexander the Great.
 Unfortunately, the story is completely false, and you can disprove it by comparing the dates of Nectanebo and Alexander.
 If it was true, Alexander would have been a small child, no more than nine years old, when he visited Egypt.
 No doubt somebody made it up to claim that Alexander was really an Egyptian, and related to the last native pharaoh.